Ereniemis/rm330/README.md

 After building the TWRP recovery, decompress it using unmkbootimg and place the Himax_firmware.bin into ramdisk -> /vendor/firmware/ and repack using mkbootimg.
 After fastboot flash recovery twrp.img you should have working touchscreen.

-I've also included the built TWRP and boot image, and also the stock boot.img and stock recovery.img if you wanted to go back.
-You need the stock recovery to apply any updates from DJI.
+I've also included the built already TWRP and boot image.

+I've also included the stock boot.img and stock recovery.img if you wanted to revert things.
+If you want to apply any updates from DJI, you need the stock recovery to